What You Need To Know About Split Systems

 You May Want a Backup System

 Because the Chicago area gets fairly cold in winter and regularly falls below zero, you may want to consider having a fuel-based backup system in addition to a split system for heating your home.
 Many units are simply not able to keep up with the extremely cold temperatures of winter without the use of ducts.
 That being said, some of the newer models are capable of handling these colder temperatures.
-If you are concerned, consult your HVAC professional who will let you know how your chosen split system performs at the height of a Midwest winter.
+If you are concerned, consult your HVAC professional who will let you know how your chosen to split system performs at the height of a Midwest winter.

 Monthly Maintenance Is Required